vercel/next.js/examples/with-mongodb/README.md

 You can deploy this app to the cloud with [Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

 To deploy on Vercel, you need to set the environment variables using [Vercel CLI](https://vercel.com/download) ([Documentation](https://vercel.com/docs/now-cli#commands/secrets)).

-Install [Vercel CLI](https://vercel.com/download), log in to your account from the CLI and follow this guide to set up [environment variables](https://vercel.com/blog/environment-variables-ui) in your project.

 Then push the project to GitHub/GitLab/Bitbucket and [import to Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) to deploy.